nuxt/docs/en/api/configuration-plugins.md

 ---
 title: 'API: The plugins Property'
-description: Use vue.js plugins with the plugins option of Nuxt.js.
+description: 'Use vue.js plugins with the plugins option of Nuxt.js.'
-published: true
 ---

 # The plugins Property